gamingrobot/gamingrobot.github.io/content/posts/floating-point-hell.md

 Json -> Data {Id:12345678901234567892 BigNum:12000000000002539}
 ```

-With the tag we can encode and decode the Json and keep the int64 type internally.
+With the tag we can encode and decode the JSON and keep the int64 type in Go.

-## JavaScript
+### JavaScript

 ```javascript
 var data = '{"Id":"12345678901234567892","BigNum":"12000000000002539"}'